 States are permitted to create a broader definition of SMI, as long as it does not conflict with the minimum federal standard.

-The federal definition of MR for PASRR was published in 1983 by the American Association on Intellectual and Developmental Disabilities (AAIDD), formerly called the American Association on Mental Retardation (AAMR).
+The federal definition of ID for PASRR was published in 1983 by the American Association on Intellectual and Developmental Disabilities (AAIDD), formerly called the American Association on Mental Retardation (AAMR).
 Typically this definition requires an IQ score of less than 70, as measured by a standardized, reliable test of intellectual functioning.
-MR (ID) encompasses a wide range of conditions and levels of impairment.
-To qualify as having MR for the purposes of PASRR, an individual must also have concurrent impairments in adaptive functioning.
-Whatever form it takes, MR must have emerged before the age of 18, and must be likely to persist throughout a person’s life.
+ID (MR) encompasses a wide range of conditions and levels of impairment.
+To qualify as having ID for the purposes of PASRR, an individual must also have concurrent impairments in adaptive functioning.
+Whatever form it takes, ID must have emerged before the age of 18, and must be likely to persist throughout a person’s life.

 Recall that PASRR is also intended to identify and evaluate individuals with so-called “related conditions” – conditions that are not a form of mental retardation (intellectual disability), but which often produce similar functional impairments and require similar treatment or services (hence the term “related”).
 Related conditions must emerge before the age of 22; they must be expected to continue indefinitely; and they must result in substantial functional imitations in 3 or more of the following major life activities: